digitalgust/miniJVM/README.md

 Attributes:
 **multiline**: int , 1: multiple row input box.
 0: single row input field
 **edit**: int , 1: edit enable.
 0: edit disable
-**style**: search : the search style
+**style**: search : the search style, ignored in multiline mode
 **hint**: String : hint string in the input area,if text is inputed ,the hint invisible
-**union**: String : another UI component name, the input box don't lost focus when union component clicked
+**union**: String : another UI component name, the input box doesn't lost focus when union component clicked, this is important on phone device, if the input component's focus losted then the keyboard would hide .
 **password**: int , 1: input text is hidden with *, 0: not password input

 [< Back](#dochome)